 I believe that the style of art hanging on the wall says a lot about who owns it.
 Its style, colours and colour transitions, its format.
 Whether the art “blends” in or if it dares to be completely detached.

 I believe that the style of art hanging on the wall says a lot about who owns it.
 The colour transitions, structure, the format.
 Whether the art “blends” in, or if it dares to be completely detached from its environment.

 Show who you are, make your statement, with a beautiful abstract painting on the wall.

 My art for you is colourful, dynamic, daring and emphatically present.
 My art will never blend into the wall it hangs against.
 On the contrary; it will attract attention and cannot be ignored.

 You can recognize a John DutchArt painting by its appearance; guts, self-confidence, unique and certainly not the 13-in-a-dozen type.
 But most of all, it will make you feel like you are at home.
-With beautiful art on the wall that you love to look at and enjoy daily
+With beautiful inspiring art on your wall that you love to look at and enjoy daily.

 I feel lucky with the skills I have as a creative artist and I am proud of the artwork I create.

 But It took a long run, from a very different background.

 Professionally, but also in my spare time I am very passionate about abstract art.
 Looking at it and creating it.
 I really enjoy it and I am proud when I can put my signature under a new beautiful painting.
 A painting that I see myself in, but that also says something about you when it hangs on your wall.
 My painting is your Statement Art; a painting that tells something about you, who you are, what your taste is, what your style is, how you look at life.